 Some facts seem so obvious on the surface that they don’t even warrant a second take.
 An example of one of those facts is that 4/5ths of the working world does not sit behind a desk.
 You might hear that and think it's obvious at best and innocuous at worst.
 But for Jem, that fact is our true north.

-When we started Jem (known then as SmartWage) in 2020, we did so to pioneer the on-demand pay model in South Africa.
+When we started Jem (known then as SmartWage) in 2020, we did so to pioneer the earned wage access model in South Africa.
 If you’ve never heard of it, it’s a way for employees to access a portion of their earnings as they earn it.
 It helps prevent the most vulnerable in our workforce from having to borrow from payday lenders just to make ends meet.
-One of the key reasons we led with on-demand pay was that we were setting out to combat South Africa's debt problem and drive financial inclusion.
+One of the key reasons we led with earned wage access was that we were setting out to combat South Africa's debt problem and drive financial inclusion.
 You could say that in the early days, this was our purpose.

 It turned out that the obvious fact I mentioned earlier was far from innocuous.
 When we started quantifying it, we learned that 2.7 billion working people worldwide are considered ‘deskless’ - the vast majority of the working world.
 We also learned that only 1% of enterprise software spend goes towards companies that build enterprise software for deskless workers.
 It was strange to us that despite the overwhelming numbers, most HR and payroll software is built with the desked employee in mind.
 We felt as if we had discovered the greatest non-secret in the world of enterprise software.
 Suddenly our purpose expanded beyond financial inclusion and South Africa’s debt problem.
 A much bigger problem needed to be solved, and we were uniquely positioned to do so.
 We found a new purpose: to connect employers with their frontline employees.
 Since then, we’ve been on a mission to build the ultimate HR system for deskless workforces.